The Data Nobody Else Has

 Most AI visibility advice is theoretical.
 "Optimize your content for AI search."
 "Make sure LLMs can find you."
 Generic guidance based on assumptions, not measurements.

-We have something different: actual benchmark data from 63 real audits run on the Radar AI Visibility Platform across 6 industries.
+We have something different: actual benchmark data from 82 real audits run on the Radar AI Visibility Platform across 6 core industries.
 Not synthetic tests.
 Not hypothetical scores.
 Real domains, real scores, real patterns.

 Score Distribution: Where Businesses Actually Stand